wuyangf7/OPERA/README.md

 * –prior-sigma the estimated variance of the non-zero mediated effects for each molecular trait on the complex trait.
 It can be computed by the variance of the estimated SMR effects at the nominal significance level (i.e., 0.05) adjusting for the estimation errors.
 * --out saves the estimation of prior proportions from the OPERA stage 1 analysis in .pi file (text format, see below example).

-# run OPERA for stage 2 analysis and heterogeneity analysis
+# Run OPERA for stage 2 analysis and heterogeneity analysis
 > opera --besd-flist mylist --gwas-summary mygwas.ma --bfile mydata --prior-pi 0.8,0.09,0.09,0.02 –prior-sigma 0.02,0.02 --out myopera --thread-num 3

 * --prior-pi the estimated global proportions of each configuration from the stage 1 analysis.